pwin/owlready2/README.rst

 * Add support for ontology using https: protocol (thanks Samourkasidis Argyrios)
 * Bugfixes:
   - Align Python floats with xsd:decimal rather than xsd:double, finally, because decimal accepts int too
+  - Fix Class.instances() so as it returns instances of subclasses (as indicated in the doc)

 Links
 -----